IBM-Cloud/openwhisk-cloud-usage-sample/README.md

 To deploy the application, use the below commands and installation scripts.

-1. Using your terminal, change directory to the donwload repo.
+1. Using your terminal, change directory to the downloaded repo.

 1. Login to IBM Cloud and target your Cloud Foundry account.
 See [CLI Getting Started](https://console.bluemix.net/docs/cli/reference/bluemix_cli/get_started.html#getting-started).
     ```sh